Lead Engineering Learning Assistant Position Description

 - Provide direction, guidance, and mentorship to students in their ENG 100 section during the fall

-- Prepare for and lead weekly meetings with the department ELAs.
+- Prepare for and lead bi-weekly meetings with the department ELAs while ENG 100 is meeting.

 - Communicate department status regularly with Head ELAs.

-- Two training sessions in the Fall (paid)
+- One training session in the Fall (paid)

 <5 hours / week (week 9 – end of the semester)